Gruntfuggly/remembrall/README.md

 # Remembrall

-This was written as a simple TODO list organiser, but can be used to store any arbitrary text in a tree.
+This was created as a simple TODO list organiser, but can be used to store any arbitrary text in a tree.
 The contents of the tree can be optionally synced with other instances of Code using a github gist.

+Note:
 The following buttons are shown on the tree view title bar:

 <img src="https://raw.githubusercontent.com/Gruntfuggly/remembrall/master/resources/icons/light/add.svg?sanitize=true" height="16px" align="center"> Add a new item to the tree<br/>